Using the distance and bearing tool

 Click aircraft icon (SCX3007).

-system to the southwest.
-N-Tracking displays more details on-screen.
+southwest. causes more details to display on-screen.